Sagar5687/ft_print/README.md

 The **ft_printf** project consists of recreating the standard C `printf()` function.

-Its objective is to understand how formatted output works internally while learning to use variadic functions and implement different conversion specifiers.
+Its objective is to understand how output is formatted and displayed while learning to use variadic functions and implement different conversion specifiers.

 The implementation supports the mandatory conversions required by the 42 subject while reproducing the behavior of the original function as closely as possible.